- Length of Treatment:1-3 hours

 - Breast Reduction Using Liposuction: We are pleased to offer an alternative and new type of breast reduction surgery that involves breast liposuction alone.
 This procedure, which is less invasive than traditional breast reduction surgery, allows for excellent volume reduction of the breast and, to a modest degree, a lifting of the breast, as well.
 The technique of breast reduction through liposuction results in a shorter recovery time and very minimal scarring.

-At the initial consultation, Dr. Vogel or Dr. Houssock will design a custom surgical plan using one of the above techniques that can best achieve your expectations.
+At the initial consultation, Dr. Houssock or Dr. Vogel will design a custom surgical plan using one of the above techniques that can best achieve your expectations.

 What Is Recovery from Breast Reduction Like?